Frequently Asked Questions

 As long as Lexington decides it is providing value.

-The contract with Constellation runs through December 2023 meter reads.
-When that contract ends, Lexington can either sign a new electricity supply contract and extend the program, or end the program.
-While the Town’s intention is to continue the program, if the Town decides to end the program, the Town will make an announcement, and all active participants will be seamlessly transitioned to Eversource’s Basic Service offering.
+The Town signed a contract with First Point Power that runs until December 2026 meter reads.
+When the First Point Power contract ends, Lexington can either sign a new electricity supply contract and extend the program or end the program.
+While the Town’s intention is to continue the program, if the Town decides to end the program, the Town will make an announcement, and all active participants will be seamlessly transitioned to Eversource’s Basic Service.

-Constellation is required to have tax-exemption documentation on file for every electricity account that participates in Lexington’s Community Choice Program and has tax-exempt status.
-Without that documentation on file, Constellation may be required to charge tax on the account.
-They cannot obtain that documentation from Eversource.
+Lexington’s electricity supplier, First Point Power is required to have tax-exemption documentation on file for every tax-exempt electricity account that participates in Lexington’s Community Choice Program.
+Without that documentation on file, First Point Power may be required to charge tax on the account.
+They cannot obtain tax-exemption documentation from Eversource or the Town’s prior electricity supplier.
 They must obtain it from each customer directly.

-If your account has tax-exempt status, please submit your tax-exemption documentation to Constellation.
+If your account has tax-exempt status, please submit your tax-exemption documentation to First Point Power.
 Visit the Tax-exempt accounts page for information on where to send your documentation.

 No. If you are an active program participant, your account will be automatically enrolled into the new electricity supply contract, and you will be enrolled in your current program option.